504 plan

 Literary text

-A piece of writing with the purpose of entertaining its audience or telling a story.
-Literary text will include both literary elements representative of the genre and literary devices.
+A literary text is a piece of writing with the purpose of entertaining its audience or telling a story.
+Literary text includes both literary devices and literary elements representative of the genre.

 M